Aldein: History

 A settlement called Aldinum is mentioned for the first time in 1177, in 1185 the name appears as Alden.

 Coat-of-arms

 The coat of arms is divided party per fess; on the top are two quarter-circle, azure on argent background that represents the Weisshorn.
-The lower part shows the argent cross of Saint Andrew shortened that represent the four original hamlets on a gules background as the mountain of porphyrite.
+The lower part shows the argent cross of Saint Andrew shortened that represents the four original hamlets on a gules background as the mountain of porphyrite.
 The arms were adopted in 1969.

 Linguistic distribution

 According to the 2024 census, 97.89% of the population speak German, 1.85% Italian and 0.26% Ladin as first language.